Recipe Unlimited: History

+In January 2018, Cara Operations acquired The Keg for $200 million.
 In May 2018, then Chief Executive Officer Bill Gregson announced that Cara Operations Limited would be changing its name to Recipe Unlimited Corporation and would be traded under the new stock symbol "RECP".

 On October 1, 2018, the company was hit by a malware attack, requiring closure of many of its restaurants in Canada.
 The attack required some restaurants to continue as cash-only operations until at least the following day.
 Some locations were without point-of-sale systems and also without electronic payment methods for almost a week.